klrvicdrgn/wallet_fastapi/README.md

 # USAGE

 ## Creating user
-User can be (and has to be) created on /auth in order to use the app.
+User HAS TO BE created on /auth in order to use the app.
 After user is created, login needs to happen in order to use

 > [!NOTE]